‘Grey’s Anatomy’ Tackles Voter Responsibility in Last Episode Before 2024 Election

 Niko Terho, Harry Shum Jr., Alexis Floyd and Adelaide Kane in “Grey’s Anatomy.”
 (Disney/Anne Marie Fox)

-Later in the hour, Simone (Alexis Floyd) brought up the topic again while she and Blue waited for scans from a hospital janitor they were treating after he had collapsed during his shift.
+Later in the hour, Simone (Alexis Floyd) brought up the topic again while she and Blue waited for scans from a hospital janitor they were treating after he collapsed during his shift.
 She asked if he also ignored local and state elections, and even public interest surveys.
 He responded simply that he typically throws those into the spam folder.

 “I know the frustration of trying to fight a system that doesn’t care if you suffer, if you live or die.
-They only see you as a code or a cost or some number in a sea of numbers,” Blue tells the patient, before encouraging to care about himself and do the surgery his insurance will pay for.
+They only see you as a code or a cost or some number in a sea of numbers,” Blue told the patient, before encouraging him to care about himself and do the surgery his insurance will pay for.

 Determined to help the patient, Blue and Simone helped convince some hospital partners to finance the experimental procedure.
 But even then, the janitor had to refuse the opportunity because the treatment would take eight months to a year and he couldn’t leave his special needs son without care for that long.